 The experiments were all carried out on a 14.1 T magnet (600 MHz proton resonance frequency) on a Bruker Avance III HD spectrometer using a 2.5 mm triple-resonance Bruker probe.
-The probe was modified with a pick-up coil to perform transient compensation and the trap was removed to operate the probe in double-resonance mode.
+The probe was modified with a pickup coil to perform transient compensation and the trap was removed to operate the probe in double-resonance mode.
 All rotors were completely filled without sample restriction except where stated explicitly.
 Processing was done in Topspin (Bruker Biospin, Rheinstetten, Germany) and zeroth- and first-order phase corrections were applied manually after Fourier transformation.
-All spectra were recorded as 2D spectra with protons in the indirect dimension to employ windowless decoupling.
-The transient compensation was performed as described in Ref.
-(Wittmann et al., 2016).
+All spectra were recorded as two-dimensional spectra with protons in the indirect dimension to employ windowless decoupling.
+The transient compensation was performed as described in Wittmann et al. (2016).
+The quality of the transient compensation was monitored by measuring the phase and the amplitude of the radio-frequency field using the pickup coil.
+Transient-compensated pulses showed only minor deviations in phase and amplitude from the intended pulse shape.